Homeschooling in preschool is going to be difficult, mostly because this is your very first year homeschooling!

 Here are some Pattern Block stickers that I think a lot of kids would love!

 I also wanted to add that I have this exact tub of wooden pattern blocks and this set of Unifix Cubes that I used for Preschool and continued using into Kindergarten and 1st and 2nd grade for math.
-They are both great quality and are still in perfect condition after using them with four kids!
+They are both of great quality and are still in perfect condition after using them with four kids!

 Side Note: These blocks have a lot of pieces to them.
 If they get mixed in with all of your child’s other toys it would be easy for all the pieces to get scattered and lost, making the game useless.
 I would suggest keeping these separate from other games and designating a school shelf, cabinet, or closet.
-Also, make sure all the pieces are picked up and put these away as soon as your child is done playing with them.
+Also, make sure all the pieces are picked up and put away as soon as your child is done playing with them.

 Do not push your child to start reading in preschool.
 Many children are not ready to start reading and pushing them before they are ready will just cause frustration.
 In the preschool years focus on learning the alphabet and reading lots and lots of picture books!

 Something along the lines of magnetic letters could be a helpful tool.
-My son learned his alphabet by playing with magnetic letters on our fridge and listening to alphabet song that it sings.
+My son learned his alphabet by playing with magnetic letters on our fridge and listening to the alphabet song that it sings.
 Honestly, this toy is annoying, but my son loves it and it did teach him the alphabet!
 Ya win some, ya lose some.
 We have the set pictured below.

 If your child has mastered the alphabet, you could start teaching the phonetic sounds.
 The alphabet set pictured above can also help with this.

-Some children are early readers, but these are usually younger siblings trying to keep up with their older sibling.
+Some children are early readers, but these are usually younger siblings trying to keep up with their older siblings.
 My daughter taught herself to read when she was three years old, without very much help from me at all.
 Thank goodness she was not my oldest, or I would have thought that was normal!
 My other children… yeah… not the case!

 When I do teach reading I start with this book, Teach Your Child to Read in a 100 Easy Lessons.
 This book has successfully taught my three oldest children to read (my youngest is only three).
 However, I would wait until Kindergarten to start teaching reading, unless your child seems really advanced and is taking the initiative to attempt to sound words out.